datacraft-paris/workshop-pydantic/src/workshop_pydantic/pydantic_tutorial.md

 Pydantic v2 introduces major improvements in performance, consistency, and validation features.
 However, it includes some breaking changes compared to v1.
 For instance, the `@validator` decorator from v1 has been replaced with `@field_validator` in v2, providing a clearer and more powerful syntax.
 Similarly, model-level validation is now done using `@model_validator` instead of the `@root_validator` method used in v1.

 If you're upgrading from v1 to v2, it's recommended to review the official migration guide, as some code adjustments may be required.

+---

+>For more detailed information and advanced usage, you can visit the official Pydantic documentation: [https://docs.pydantic.dev/latest/concepts/models/](https://docs.pydantic.dev/latest/concepts/models/)